AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/bots.md

 ![Pageview Latency will show as spikes on this graph:](../../assets/tools/observation-for-adobe-commerce/pageview-latency.png)

-The **[!UICONTROL Pageview Latency will show as spikes on this graph:]** frame shows page load / API response latency that may be in line with the [!DNL bot] traffic.
+The **[!UICONTROL Pageview Latency will show as spikes on this graph:]** frame shows page load/API response latency that may be in line with the [!DNL bot] traffic.